octue/octue-sdk-python/docs/source/child_services.rst

 ==============

-When a Twine file is written, there is the option to include children (i.e. child services or child digital twins) so the main or parent service can communicate with them to ask them "questions".
+When a Twine file is written, there is the option to include children (i.e. child services or child digital twins) so the main/parent service can communicate with them to ask "questions".
 A question is a set of input values and/or an input manifest in the form the child's Twine specifies.
-When a question is asked, the parent can expect an answer, which is a set of output values and/or an output manifest, again in the form specified by the child's Twine.
+When a question is asked, the parent can expect an answer, which is a set of output values and/or an output manifest produced by the child's analysis of the inputs (again in the form specified by the child's Twine).

 There can be:

 - Any number of children
 - Any number of questions asked to each child

-Further, a child can have its own children that it asks questions to.
-There is no limit to this as long as the tree of services forms a directed acyclical graph (DAG) - i.e. there are no loops and no children ask their parents any questions.
+Further, a child can have its own children that it asks its own questions to.
+There is no limit to this as long as the tree of services forms a directed acyclical graph (DAG) - i.e. as long as there are no loops and no children ask their parents any questions.

+To help you debug and keep track of a child's progress in answering your question, its logs can be streamed back to the parent and displayed just like local log messages.
+They are distinguished from local log messages by `[REMOTE]` appearing at the start of their messages.
+Simply set ``subscribe_to_logs`` to ``True`` (see below).

+A ``timeout`` (measured in seconds) can be set for how long you are willing to wait for an answer, but bear in mind that the question has to reach the child, the child has to run its own analysis on the inputs sent to it (this most likely corresponds to the dominant part of the wait time), and the answer has to be sent back to the parent.
+If you are not sure how long a particular analysis might take, it's best to set the timeout to ``None`` or ask the owner/maintainer of the child for an estimate.

 -------------------------
 Example usage in your app